mark-me/mnemosynce/docs-site/docs/user/setup-wizard.md

 | SSH | Ping → SSH login → (optionally) directory existence |
 | Email | SMTP reachability → Gmail login → test message sent |

+Before running an SSH test, use the **Trust host key** panel to add each remote host to `known_hosts`.
+SSH refuses to connect non-interactively to unknown hosts, so this step is required before the connection test (or any backup run) can succeed.
+Enter the hostname and click **Trust host key** — the application runs `ssh-keyscan` and saves the result to `/data/ssh/known_hosts` automatically.

-Run at least one successful test.
+Once you have trusted the host keys, run at least one successful SSH or email test.
 The step is marked complete and the **Next** button activates.
 If you cannot get a test to pass, click **Skip for now** and fix it later from **Settings → Connections**.

 ---